acaylor/ajs-blog/content/posts/wireguard.md

   - virtual machine
 ---

+_updated: 2024-02-03_

 A [VPN][1] is a way to create a secure tunnel from a remote network onto your own network.
 When I am not at home I can still trust my DNS requests and access resources from my personal networks.
 There are different VPN softwares out there and today I will be setting up [WireGuard][2].

 ![wireguard](/images/wireguard.png)

 ## Installing and configuring WireGuard with Docker

 In order to run the WireGuard server, I will be using a docker container inside of a virtual machine.
 In order to keep this post concise, please check out [my previous post][3] on docker if you are not familiar with the technology.
-I also have [a post][4] on setting up virtual machines and [yet another post][5] onsetting up a dedicated system to run virtual machines with proxmox.
+I also have [a post][4] on setting up virtual machines and [yet another post][5] on setting up a dedicated system to run virtual machines with proxmox.

 #### Requirements

-In order to proceed, you must have a suitable Linux System with docker and docker-compose installed.
+In order to proceed, you must have a suitable Linux System with docker installed.
 See above for posts that will help you meet these requirements.

 The container image that will be used here is created by the [LinuxServer.io][6] team who keep up with regular security updates and publish images that are not affected by the rate limits of the public Docker Hub.